 Keeping your legs straight, bend down to the floor and place your hands onto the floor a little wider than shoulder width apart.
 Your body should look like an upside-down V. Elongate the spine and try to drop your heels as close to the floor as possible, still keeping the legs straight.
 Now begin to bend your right knee, dropping your left heel even closer to the floor, and then bend your left knee, dropping your right heel to the floor.
 Continue this for 30 seconds to 1 minute.

 This movement stretches the hamstrings, lower back, calves and Achilles.

 Standing tall, place your hands on your hips.
 With a flexed right heel, kick backward trying to get your heel as close as you can to your glutes.
 Remember to keep the foot flexed.
 Alternate for 30 seconds to 1 minute.
 This movement stretches the quads and hip flexors.

-Learn more about Fit by Kit below and lucy products at REI.com.
+Learn more about Fit by Kit below.